SubnauticaNitrox/Nitrox/README.md

 ### How can I contribute?
 Simply submit a pull request.
-Full documentation can be found on the <a href="https://subnauticanitrox.github.io/Documentation/">documentation site</a>.
+Full documentation & contribution guidelines can be found on the <a href="https://subnauticanitrox.github.io/Documentation/">documentation site</a>.
 Feel free to join us in the <a href="https://discord.gg/E8B4X9s">Nitrox Discord channel</a>.
-Make sure to check out or contributing guidelines found <a href="https://github.com/SubnauticaNitrox/Nitrox/blob/master/CONTRIBUTING.md">here</a>.

 ### How can I donate?
 We do not accept donations to the mod.
 Those wishing to give money can do so here: https://www.doctorswithoutborders.org/